 3. Host webinars and podcasts

-Your internal leader needs to establish their name.
-One of the most effective and cheap ways to do so is through running webinars.
-Typically the internal leader acts as the “host” and invites other industry evangelists or customers as guests.
+Your thought leader needs to establish their name.
+One of the most effective and inexpensive ways to do so is through running webinars.
+Typically the thought leader acts as the “host” and invites other industry evangelists or customers as guests.

 4. Maintain weekly emails, always sent from your leader